VectorInstitute/recommender_systems_project/README.md

 # Introduction
-The goal of this project is to investigate how artificial intelligence, specifically recommender systems, might improve user experiences in various domains.
+The goal of this project is to investigate how recommender systems, might improve user experiences in various domains.
 This repository contains reference implementations of state-of-the-art recommender system methods on a variety of practical datasets.
-In particular, three classes of recommender systems are explored.
+In particular, the following classes of recommender systems are explored.
 This includes:
 1. Introduction to Recommender Systems
 2. Collaborative filtering algorithms
 3. Content-based filtering recommender systems